Silviis/ros-docker/README.md

 # ros-docker
 This repository contains required files to run ROS noetic (or any other version of ROS) inside a docker container (with GUI support as well).
 User "docker" is created inside the container without password and with sudo privileges.
-The default branch (`master`) uses `bash` as default shell, but `zsh` branch can be used if you prefer `zsh` instead.
+The default branch (`master`) uses `bash` as default shell, but `zsh` branch can be used if you prefer `zsh` as your shell instead.

 ### Prerequisites